AbdelrhmanIbrahim/Little_Lelouch_01/readme.txt

-NOT WORKING NOW (Back to the repo later)
+NOT WORKING NOW (fucked up sth after the refactor, back to the repo later)

 Little_Lelouch_01 is a simple UCI bitboard chesss engine written in C++.